konstantink36/Udacity-Cpp-OpenStreetMap/README.md

 - A* search is executed on the two points
 - The path is returned and plotted used IO2D library

-Image below shows path plotted between two points on a map after performing A* search algorithm.
+Image below shows example output of the program.

 <img src="map.png" width="600" height="450" />